35 Books

 The premise of this book is very unique and interesting.
 However, as someone who studied zoology and anthropology, some of the author's choices pulled me out of the illusion.
 The way the book is written in terms of themes and events seems to suggest the author subscribes to the unscientific belief in dominance theory among dogs and that human nature is also competitive and cut-throat.
 Combine the two, and this book has so much competition and violence for a story about two cooperative, social species.
 This book is really about what makes us human, not about what makes a dog a dog, and yet despite trying to incorporate both, it fails to really explore the reality of either.
 It doesn't really add anything new to the conversation of our humanity and works off of a relatively narrow view uninformed by anthropology, sociology, or linguistics.
 I feel like this book could have been great if the author knew more about the subjects he was using thematically.

 I'm sorry to say that although well-meaning, this book is a white saviour's wet dream.
-The horrors it describes perpetrated against women are harrowing and eye-opening, but the authors ignore the causes of the socio-economic and political problems in the global south leading to such injustices and the global north's massive role in creating and perpetuating these problems in favour of recommending bandage solutions that rely on western charity and capitalism.
+The horrors it describes perpetrated against women are harrowing and eye-opening, but the authors ignore the causes of the socio-economic and political problems in the global south leading to such injustices and the global north's massive role in creating and perpetuating these problems (though neoliberalism, colonialism, etc.) in favour of recommending bandage solutions that rely on western charity and capitalism.
 The authors also completely ignore violence and injustice against women in the global north as if it's only a problem "over there" and are a bit racist.
 They make a big deal out of apparent differences in the size of European vs. African women's pelvises and site this as a reason for higher maternal mortality in Africa while this has nothing to do with solving the problem.
 They describe muslim women in a patronizing way as if they're all meek and oppressed under their head scarves.
 They also more broadly describe women whose stories are featured in the book as if they're characters.
 I can only assume this was either intended to humanize them or as a stylistic choice, but regardless it's often uncomfortable.
 I would only recommend this book for someone who has a morbid interest or needs a reality check on the state of women's "equality" today because holy shit some of the things you will read in this book are beyond words.
 If they did one thing right with this book, it's that you will be angry.